 Achieving Voice: Aspire To Authenticity

 Voice is often left until later in writing courses.
-That’s emphatically not because the concept doesn’t matter, but because you only get to deal with matters of voice once the basics have all been properly dealt with.
+That’s emphatically not because the concept doesn’t matter, but because you only get to deal with matters of finding your voice once the basics have all been properly dealt with.
 That certainly means that your prose style will read competently.

 But it goes beyond that.
 It would be exceptionally rare for a writer to have a wonderful voice without also having a certain minimum level of competence at matters such as plotting, handling points of view, and all those other things that go to make up a technically proficient novel.
 In short, if you’re uncertain whether you are yet entirely competent as a writer, you probably still need to worry at your technique as your priority.